claudiarella/academic-kickstart/content/publication/exotics_2022/index.md

 publication: ""
 publication_short: ""

 abstract: Proton beam-dump experiments are a high-intensity source of secondary muons and provide an opportunity to probe muon-specific dark sectors.
 We adopt a simplified-models framework for an exotic light scalar particle coupling predominantly or exclusively to muons.
-Equipped with state-of-the-art muon simulations, we compute the sensitivity reach in the parameter space $g_\\mu \]$ of the dark mediator, examining in detail the examples of the experiment NA62 in beam-dump mode and the proposed experiment SHiP.
+Equipped with state-of-the-art muon simulations, we compute the sensitivity reach in the parameter space $m_S, g_\\mu$ of the dark mediator, examining in detail the examples of the experiment NA62 in beam-dump mode and the proposed experiment SHiP.
 We find a significant yield of such exotics in the sub-GeV mass range.
 Our projections are competitive with those of primary muon-beam experiments and complementary to current constraints, spanning uncharted parameter space and accessing new physics potentially responsible for the $g_\\mu$ anomaly.

 # Summary.
 An optional shortened abstract.
 summary: []